top of page

 MEET J.S.
 NELSON

 J.S.
 Nelson is a professor of law and expert legal consultant with a deep, diverse background bridging law and business school.
-Last year, she was a visiting professor at Harvard Business School, and this year she is a visiting researcher at Harvard Law School.
-She also holds the first tenure-track appointment in a U.S. law school specifically to teach business ethics and develop law-school curricula around the subject.
-She serves as a professor of law at Villanova Law School, has a courtesy appointment in Villanova Business School, and is a senior fellow at the Carol and Lawrence Zicklin Center for Business Ethics Research at the University of Pennsylvania’s Wharton School.
+She is a full Professor of Law with tenure at the University of Pittsburgh School of Law.
+From 2021-22, she was a visiting professor at Harvard Business School, and in 2022-23 she was a visiting researcher at Harvard Law School.
+She previously held the first tenure-track appointment in a U.S. law school specifically to teach business ethics and develop law-school curricula around the subject.
+She was a professor of law at Villanova Law School, had a courtesy appointment in Villanova Business School, and was a senior fellow at the Carol and Lawrence Zicklin Center for Business Ethics Research at the University of Pennsylvania’s Wharton School.

 She is the co-author with the late Lynn Stout, Distinguished Professor of Corporate & Business Law at Cornell Law School, of Business Ethics: What Everyone Needs to Know (Oxford University Press, 2022).